Twin Peaks Finale Recap: We’re Going Home

 To me, the power of this conclusion comes in the brief reconciliation that follows.
 There are no victory laps, nor any time for pie at the R&R. The moment Coop sees the blind woman, his face becomes etched over the entire sequence that follows.
 It’s a brilliant device, letting us understand the finite nature of what is about to happen and that we’re stuck in something bigger.
 Coop even tells his friends, “There are some things that will change.
 The past dictates the future,” and “We live inside a dream.”
 But most of all, “I hope I see you all again.
 Every one of you.”
 He does not know if he will, and so these are the heart-soaring, genuine words of a man who has to explain the unexplainable, and who has to make your heart feel okay with that uncertainty.

-With that, we learn that the blind woman is actually the real Diane (giving their meeting back in the weird timepod of episode 3 much more meaning).
+With that, we learn that the blind woman is actually the real Diane (giving their meeting back in the weird time pod of episode three much more meaning).
 They kiss.
 It seems so necessary, but it’s also a bit confusing.
 Before there is a moment to embrace it, we instantly find ourselves in the furnace basements of the Great Northern.
 Coop uses the room 315 key and tells us, “See you at the curtain call,” and from there, he goes into the realm of the dark motel.
 He is greeted by the familiar words of Mike:

 “Through the darkness of futures past,